 Classification of MIG welding

-MAG welding can be classified according to the type of shielding gas and welding wire.
+Metal Active Gas (MAG) welding can be classified based on the type of shielding gas and welding wire used.

-MIG welding can also be classified according to the AC/DC type and whether there is pulse.
+Metal Inert Gas (MIG) welding can also be classified into AC/DC types and whether it is pulse welding.

 |Classification of MIG welding|